matallui/artico/apps/docs/reference/peer.md

   track: (track: MediaStreamTrack, stream: MediaStream) => void;
   removetrack: (track: MediaStreamTrack, stream: MediaStream) => void;

+  // A track has been replaced in the connection.
+  replacetrack: (
+    oldTrack: MediaStreamTrack,
+    newTrack: MediaStreamTrack,
+  ) => void;

   // A WebRTC signal needs to be delivered to remote peer.
   signal: (data: SignalData) => void;
 };
 ```

 ## Methods